hugoh/gpm-playlistgen/README.md

 ## Credits

-The heavy lifting is done thanks by [Simon Weber's gmusicapi](https://github.com/simon-weber/gmusicapi).
+The heavy lifting is done by [Simon Weber's gmusicapi](https://github.com/simon-weber/gmusicapi).